 System of Accountability for Web Management

+Regardless of how good a writer is, someone needs to review their work and help make it better.
+Large institutions need central editing managers who establish a strategy for online content and override low-level decisions that counter the organization’s goals.
 Those who create content are not the only people who need an editor.
-Anyone working on a website, whether the job is designing, SEO, or blogging, needs someone to oversee their work.
+Anyone working on a website, whether designing, SEO, or blogging, needs someone to oversee their work.
 The central managers need a central manager.

 Map out website structure to clearly define roles.
 Web governance and management are not the same things.
 When a website governance structure is in place, it ensures a transparent accountability system.